 1. Lab Specimen Management: Tracking and Chain of Custody

-Lab specimen management in clinical laboratories is heavily reliant on effective lab specimen tracking.
-Poor specimen tracking inevitably leads to inefficiencies like delayed reporting or lost samples.
+A lab specimen management system in clinical laboratories is heavily reliant on effective lab specimen tracking.
+Poor specimen tracking inevitably leads to inefficiencies such as delayed reporting or lost samples.
 Labs that rely on manual specimen tracking using generic tools like Microsoft Excel or Google Sheets often encounter operational errors and testing delays.
-Having an LIS system integrated in labs helps address these issues effectively, as discussed below.
+Having an LIS system integrated in labs acts as advanced specimen tracking software, helping address these issues effectively, as discussed below.

-Accurate sample registration is the foundation of effective lab specimen management, and the LIS plays a crucial role in this process.
+Accurate sample registration is the foundation of effective lab specimen management, and the LIS, serving as advanced clinical specimen management software, plays a crucial role in this process.
 When a sample arrives at the lab, the LIS ensures that all relevant patient information and test requests are meticulously recorded.
-This includes:

 By capturing these details electronically, the LIS eliminates manual errors that can occur during data entry, ensuring that the sample is correctly linked to the patient and the intended tests.
 Once registered, the LIS generates a unique barcode to track specimens.
 This barcode acts as a digital fingerprint of the lab specimen, enabling: